-The terminology used to record findings in this compliance report is (Table 2-1) is consistent with that used by the Department of Agriculture, Water and Environment (DAWE) Annual Compliance Report Guidelines (2014).
+The terminology used to record findings in this compliance report (Table 3) is consistent with that used by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) Annual Compliance Report Guidelines (2014).

-Table 3 Compliance status terminology
+Table 2 Compliance status terminology

-STATUS DESCRIPTION COMPLIANT 'Compliance' is achieved when all the requirements of a condition have been met, includ implementation of management plans or other measures required by those conditions.
+STATUS DESCRIPTION COMPLIANT 'Compliance' is achieved when all the requirements of a condition have been met, including the implementation of management plans or other measures required by those conditions.
 NON-COMPLIANT A designation of 'non-compliance' should be given where the requirements of a condition or elements of a condition, including the implementation of management plans and other measures, have not been met.
 NOT APPLICABLE A designation of 'not applicable' should be given where the requirements of a condition or elements of a condition fall outside of the scope of the current reporting period.
 For example, a condition which apply to an activity that has not yet commenced.

-EPBC CONDITION NUMBER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION a Implement conditions C4 and C9 of Part C, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters, with the exception of C9(a).
+C IDITION /IBER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION 1 a Implement conditions C4 and C9 of Part C, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters, with the exception of C9(a).
 C4 The following CEMP Sub-plans must be prepared in consultation with the relevant government agencies and relevant councils identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
 Note, refer to of the CSSI7474 approval for Table of required sub-plans and relevant government authorities to be consulted.
 Sub-plans include, Traffic, Transport and Access, Noise and Vibration, Biodiversity, Soil and Water, Heritage and Flood Emergency Management.
 Compliant The construction environmental management plan (CEMP) and sub-plans have been prepared and continue to be implemented.
 Implementation of the sub-plans is monitored with routine audits by the Environmental Representative, six-monthly document revisions, independent environmental audits, and ARTC internal audits.
-Records of the required consultation are available as appendices in the sub-plans: A. Traffic, Transport and Access Management Plan (TTAMP), refer to Appendix G of plan B. Noise and Vibration Management Plan (NVMP), refer to Appendix F of plan C. Biodiversity Management Plan (BMP), refer to Appendix B of plan D. Soil and Water Management Plan (SWMP), refer to Appendix A of plan E. Heritage Management Plan (HMP), refer to Appendix A of plan F. Flood Emergency Management Plan (FEMP), refer to Appendix A of plan Management plans can be provided upon request, or alternatively accessed via the Project website at https://inlandrail.artc.com.au/where-we-go/projects/narrabri-to-north-star/planning-approval-documents/
+Records of the required consultation are available as appendices in the sub-plans: a) Traffic, Transport and Access Management Plan (TTAMP), refer to Appendix F of plan (NVMP), refer to Appendix F of plan c) Biodiversity Management Plan (BMP), refer to Appendix B of plan d) Soil and Water Management Plan (SWMP), refer to Appendix A of plan e) Heritage Management Plan (HMP), refer to Appendix A of plan f) Flood Emergency Management Plan (FEMP), refer to Appendix A of plan Management plans can be provided upon request, or alternatively accessed via the Project website at: https://inlandrail.artc.com.au/where-we-go/projects/narrabri-to-north-star/planning-approval-documents/